er1kka/er1kka/README.md

 - 👋 Hi, I’m @er1kka
 - 👀 I’m interested in pretty much anything that is programable.
-I like when code so
+I like when code is readable and to the point.
-- 🌱 I’m currently learning kubernetes but
+- 🌱 I’m currently learning kubernetes.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...